shawnsmith/ostrich/core/docs/service-provider-quick-start.md

 * A unique identifier for this particular service instance.
 This identifier is used to disambiguate one instance of your service from the others.
 From the perspective of Ostrich this identifier is completely opaque and only checked for equality to other ids.
 It is however visible to operators, so using something that could potentially help identify the machine the service is running on could be beneficial.
-A good choice for a service's unique identifier could be the ip address and port that the service is running on.
+A good choice for a service's unique identifier could be the host name and port that the service is running on.

 * A custom payload (provided as a string) associated with this service instance.
 This payload is completely custom and can be used to provide information about how to communicate with the service to the client library that you create.